This post contains affiliate links. Read my disclosure policy here.

 - Add the powdered sugar and cocoa mixture, 1 cup at a time over low speed until it's mostly incorporated.
 Scrape down sides as needed.
 Now turn up to medium-high speed and mix until smooth and fluffy.
 Repeat until the mixture is gone.

-- At medium speed, add the milk, 1 tablespoon at a time until desired consistency is reached.
+- At medium speed, add the milk, 1 tablespoon at a time until the desired consistency is reached.

 Success Tips